 - Puppies (6 months and under) – $200

 - Adult Cats (over 6 months) – $50

 - Kittens (6 months and under) – $100

 - Adult Cats over 7 years – $35

 In exchange for your adoption fee, all animals:

 - Are micro chipped

-- All cats are tested at the time of entry for FIV and FeLV.
+- All cats over 6 months are tested at the time of entry for FIV and FeLV.
 (Please note that FIV and FeLV testing at the time of entry does not guarantee the cats will be free of the disease.)

 - Go home with valuable coupons from local animal-friendly organizations

 - Have a 30-day ‘no questions asked’ money-back return guarantee